eslint/rfcs/designs/2019-move-to-async-api/README.md

 ## Alternatives

 - Adding `engine.executeAsyncOnFiles()`-like methods and we maintain it along with the existing synchronous API.
 But as what I wrote in the "[Deprecate `CLIEngine` class](#deprecate-cliengine-class)" section, it would be tough.
 - Using [Streams](https://nodejs.org/dist/latest-v12.x/docs/api/stream.html) instead of [Asynchronous Iteration](https://github.com/tc39/proposal-async-iteration).
 We can introduce `ESLint` class in a minor release if we used Streams.
 But because Node.js 8 will be EOL two months later, we should be able to use Asynchronous Iteration soon.
+And Streams don't support `for-await-of` syntax until `v11.14.0`.
 Iterator protocol is smaller spec than streams, and it's easy to use.

 ## Related Discussions